 top of page

-Florida Citrus & Produce on the Treasure Coast
+Florida Citrus on the Treasure Coast

 orange-on-tree.jpg

-Fresh Florida orange juice… You know the saying, but you probably didn’t know that citrus is not native to Florida.
+Fresh Florida orange juice… You know the saying, but you probably don't know that citrus is not native to Florida.
 Citrus was brought to Florida by early Spanish explorers in the 1500s and commercially grown in the 1800s.
 Regardless, Florida’s sandy soil and subtropical climate are perfect for growing citrus, thus Florida’s thriving, $9 billion citrus industry.

 It may surprise you that summer months are not citrus season, but not to fear, Florida businesses produce a plethora of citrus-inspired treats and gifts year-round including orange blossom honey, marmalade, cakes and more.
 Countryside Citrus is one of our favorite places for in-season citrus and other treats and gifts.